ssclafani949/DNNCascade/README.md

 `python trials.py do-ps-sens --cpus N --dec_deg -30 --n-trials 1000 `

+We can set the gamma and cutoff via the `--gamma` and `--cutoff` flags (defaults are gamma=2 and cutoff=inf).
 To calculate a discovery potential `--nsigma N` can be passed, this will automatically set the threshold to be 50% of background trials.
 The same steps can be performed with the corresponding `do_XX_YY` functions for stacking, templates, skysca

 ## Combine PS trials
-Once all the background trials are created we need to combine them into one nested dictionary for all paramaters:
+Once all the background trials are created we need to combine them into one nested dictionary for all parameters:

-`python trials.py collect-ps-bg --fit --dist`
+`python trials.py collect-ps-bg --nofit --nodist`

 `python trials.py collect-ps-sig`

+We add the `--nofit --nodist` flags to the background trial collection to collect the raw trials.

 ## Calculate sensitvity

-From those combined files we will calculate ps senstivity at each declination for the given gamma, cutoff, and nsigma (leaving nsigma as None will calculate sensitvity)
+From those combined files we will calculate ps senstivity at each declination for the given gamma and cutoff:
+`python trials.py find-ps-n-sig --gamma X --cutoff inf`

+If we instead want to compute the discovery potential for a given sigma, we can additionally set the `--nsigma` flag.
+To compute the 3-sigma discovery potential we can do the following:
-`python trials.py find-ps-n-sig --gamma X --cutoff np.inf --nsigma None`
+`python trials.py find-ps-n-sig --gamma X --cutoff inf --nsigma 3`

+Note that this uses csky's method `csky.bk.get_best` under the hood.
+This method will try to find the closest background and signal trials to the ones defined via the flags.
+This functionality is very useful when interpolating on a grid of gamma, dec or cutoff values, for instance.
+However, it can be mis-leading when only spot-checks are performed and only trials for a single gamma, declination or cutoff value are computed.
+Make sure that the trials exist for which the sensitivity is computed!

 A similar analysis chain can be performed with the functions for stacking, templates, skyscan

-Of note is the syntax for templates has the template is slightly different and the template must be at the end:
+Of note is the syntax for templates, which is slightly different and the template must be at the end:

 `python trials.py do-gp-trials --n-trials 1000 pi0 `

+Possible template arguments are: `pi0`, `kra5`, `kra50`, `fermibubbles`.